carpentries-incubator/reproducible-publications-quarto/_episodes/06-code-chunks.md

 objectives:
 - "Understand the basic functions of Knitr"
-- "Learn how to add inline code to your document"
-- "Learn how to add code chunks to your document"
+- "Learn how to add inline code and code chunks to your document"
 - "Distinguish when inline code vs. code chunks would be appropriate"
 - "Understand how to change the output characteristics of code chunks"